David Headley: Arrest and charges

-Upon flying to Atlanta, Georgia on August 5, 2009, Headley was questioned by airport inspectors.
+Upon arriving at Hartsfield–Jackson Atlanta International Airport in Atlanta, Georgia on August 5, 2009, Headley was questioned by airport inspectors.
 By this point, the FBI had put Headley on a watch list and engaged in a two-month surveillance operation, debriefing Headley's former DEA handler and reviewing records of past inquiries.
 Eventually, investigators began to suspect Headley of being involved with the Mumbai attacks.
 On October 9, Headley was arrested at Chicago's O'Hare International Airport while he was attempting to travel to Pakistan to deliver the footage he collected in Denmark.

-During his interrogation, Headley gave up information on LeT, al-Qaeda, the ISI, and various terror plots and methods.
+During his interrogation, Headley gave up information on LeT, Al-Qaeda, the ISI, and various terror plots and methods.
 Supervised by federal agents, he helped set up a trap against a militant in Germany and attempted to lure Sajid Mir out of Pakistan.
 Despite this, Headley, along with Rana, was charged in his involvement with Kashmiri's plot against Jyllands-Posten.
 Headley was accused of traveling to Denmark to scout the Jyllands-Posten office and a nearby synagogue.
 The FBI later additionally charged Headley of conspiring to bomb targets in the Mumbai attacks and providing material support to LeT.

 India's National Investigation Agency (NIA) registered a case against Headley and Rana for allegedly plotting the Mumbai attacks.
-After questioning Headley in Chicago for a week, the NIA requested a Delhi court to issue non-bailable warrants to arrest Headley and other conspirators.
-Indian Home Minister Palaniappan Chidambaram reported that U.S. authorities shared "significant information" about the case.
+After questioning Headley in Chicago for a week, the NIA requested a Delhi court to issue non-bailable warrants to arrest Headley and other conspirators. the then Indian Home Minister Palaniappan Chidambaram reported that U.S. authorities shared "significant information" about the case.
 U.S. Assistant Secretary of State Robert O. Blake, Jr. promised that India would have "full access" to question Headley, although the possibility of extraditing him appeared to be precluded by Headley's plea agreement with U.S. Attorney Patrick Fitzgerald.

-Chidambaram said they would continue to try to get the man extradited.
+Chidambaram said they would continue to try to get him extradited.

-Headley's admissions, e.g., that he made video recordings of terrorism targets for the LeT, had corroborated other evidence in the trial of Ajmal Amir Kasab in Mumbai.

 A classified Indian report, based on Headley's interrogation by Indian investigators in Chicago, concludes that some of Headley's scouting trips to Mumbai were financed and planned by the ISI.
 When this report was leaked to U.S. media in October 2010, its conclusions were denied by Pakistani authorities.

 In March 2009, Headley made another trip to India to conduct surveillance of the National Defence College in Delhi, and of Chabad Houses in various cities in India.